The Parramatta Girls’ Training School was an institution sadly run like many others throughout the 1950’s to the 70’s.

 Such was the strength of Percy’s power – no one would ever take the word of a Parramatta Girl against an officer of the Child Welfare Department.

 The girls had nowhere else to go.
-Magistrates in those days didn’t have the options we have today.
+Magistrates in those days didn’t have the options they have today.

 Parramatta was the largest institution in New South Wales for girls.
 Inmates were a mix of juvenile offenders, girls charged with exposure to moral danger, and those deemed generally ‘uncontrollable’.
 The latter group had done nothing wrong.
 These so-called ‘uncontrollables’ and EMD’s were victims of abuse with nowhere else to turn but to the State’s care and protection.